jhol/cannelloni/README.md

 fx2pipe is GPL 2.0 licensed by Wolfgang Wieser.
 For more info please see: http://www.triplespark.net/elec/periph/USB-FX2/software/fx2pipe.html

-Cannelloni either reads from stdin and writes to a Cypress FX chip through USB2.0 (outputting to parallel slave 16 bits bus, MSB first), or does the contrary: read from the chip and write to stdout.
+Cannelloni either reads from stdin and writes to a Cypress FX chip through USB2.0 (outputting to parallel slave 16 bits bus, LSB first), or does the contrary: read from the chip and write to stdout.

 It uploads the firmware to chip RAM at start.
 It uses the same firmware contained in fx2pipe, with the addition of 1 byte of configuration to allow changing the polarity of some flag output pins (they are described in the "arguments migration guide" below).
 It is compatible with the original firmware.